-A child of ten philosophises on the faults of mankind, which, in her opinion, can be avoided by instruction and goodwill: days, until we began to be persecuted.
+on alternate Sundays, until we began to be persecuted.
 Their teaching was eagerly welcomed by the pupils of the Modern School, and the large audiences of mixed children and adults.
 One of the Liberal journals of Barcelona, in giving an account of the work, spoke of the function as "the scientific Mass."